Birds of Galveston Island

 Whether you are a bird enthusiast or not, Galveston Island has activities available for all.
 Visitors from around the world come to the island to admire historic architecture, birdwatch, photograph wildlife, and stroll along the beach.
 Whatever your interests are, you are liable to find them here.

-If you’re a true bird nerd, don’t miss FeatherFest.
+Finally, if you’re a true bird nerd, don’t miss FeatherFest.
 FeatherFest is a festival filled with birdwatching and nature photography field trips that takes place on the island every year.
-For more information about Galveston, check out the resources below.
+For more information about Galveston and top birding destinations, check out the resources below.